 Ultimately, Huang's voice is one of social commentary, highlighting cross-cultural, generational and socio-political themes that are evident, if we pay attention, in ordinary interactions between people, with our environment and with institutions of sorts.

 Hai-Hsin Huang was born in Taipei, Taiwan 1984 and received her BA degree from National Taipei University of Education in 2007.
 In 2009 she received a MFA from The School of Visual Arts in New York.
 She currently lives and works in Brooklyn, New York.
-Huang has held solo shows at the ISE Cultural Foundation, New York, USA, Project Fulfill, Taipei, Taiwan, Gallery 456, New York, USA, and group shows at the Mori Art Museum (Tokyo, Japan), the Seoul Museum (Seoul, South Korea), the Herzliya Museum of Contemporary Art, Herzliya, Israel, the Kyoto Cultural Center, Kyoto, Japan, the Kuandu Museum of Fine Arts (Taipei, Taiwan), the Herbert F. Johnson Museum of Art (Ithaca, USA) and Capsule Shanghai (Shanghai, China).
+Huang has held solo shows at the ISE Cultural Foundation (New York, USA), Gallery 456 (New York, USA), and group shows at the Mori Art Museum (Tokyo, Japan), the Seoul Museum (Seoul, South Korea), the Herzliya Museum of Contemporary Art (Herzliya, Israel), the Kyoto Cultural Center (Kyoto, Japan), the Kuandu Museum of Fine Arts (Taipei, Taiwan), the Herbert F. Johnson Museum of Art (Ithaca, USA) and Capsule Shanghai (Shanghai, China).
 Huang’s work has been collected by multiple private and public collections, including the White Rabbit Collection, Sydney, Australia, the Taipei Fine Arts Museum, Taipei, Taiwan and the National Taiwan Museum, Taichung, Taiwan.
 She recently was artist in residence at the PILOTENKUECHE (Leipzig, Germany).